amruta-11/amruta-11.github.io/_pages/programming.md

     title: "Adding new image"
 ---
 ### React Web Development
-In this project I created an end to end web application similar to instagram.
+In this project I created an end to end web application similar to Instagram.
 Firstly, I defined the MongoDB schemas and set up read and write to it through [Mongoose](https://mongoosejs.com/).
 After that, I created the backend REST APIs using JavaScript and NodeJS.
 Later, I developed the frontend using JavaScript, React, HTML &
 CSS.
 Finally, I deployed the complete web app on Heroku.
 {: .text-justify}
 <a href="https://drive.google.com/file/d/1F1ePuwZno8WfCbv70cj1GvwiqhHsRovI/view" class=".btn .btn--primary .btn--small">Demo Link</a>